Last updated May. 19, 2023 by Charles Zemub

 One way to go about this is to outsource the design to a professional.
 You can find good graphic designers for hire on freelancing platforms like Fiverr.
 Another way is to ask a friend or partner who has photography skills or design know-how to help you draft something up.

-The recommended dimension for your cover design should be 1400 x 1400 pixels, in PNG or JPG format, and size not exceeding 500kb.
+The recommended dimension for your cover design should be 1400 x 1400 pixels, in PNG or JPG format, and a size not exceeding 500kb.
 Using this specification, you won’t have any problems adding your podcasts to registries like iTunes/Apple.

 Remember, people judge a book based on its cover and your cover design is what most of your prospects would use to judge whether your show is worth listening to or not, even without hearing what you have to say.